freedom35/backup-util-dotnet-core/README.md

 To build the project you will need the [.NET 10.0 SDK](https://dotnet.microsoft.com/download/dotnet/10.0).

-For development and debugging you will need an IDE:
+For development and debugging you will need a code editor:
-- [Visual Studio](https://visualstudio.microsoft.com) is a fully-featured IDE with built-in support for C# and comes pre-packaged with the .NET 10.0 SDK in VS2026 (other versions may require optional install).
-Versions of Visual Studio are available for both [Windows](https://visualstudio.microsoft.com/vs/) and [Mac](https://visualstudio.microsoft.com/vs/mac/).
+- [Visual Studio](https://visualstudio.microsoft.com) is a fully-featured IDE with built-in support for C# and comes pre-packaged with the .NET 10.0 SDK in VS2026.
+The latest version of Visual Studio is currently only available for [Windows](https://visualstudio.microsoft.com/vs/), Visual Studio for [Mac](https://devblogs.microsoft.com/visualstudio/visual-studio-for-mac-retirement-announcement/) was retired in August 2024.
 - [Visual Studio Code](https://code.visualstudio.com) is a more light-weight code editor that supports development via installation of a C# extension.
 Visual Studio Code is cross-platform with versions available for [Windows, Linux, and Mac](https://code.visualstudio.com/Download).

 <br />

 ## Building
-Building the app project will create a **cross-platform DLL** in either the **debug** or **release** directory, depending on your [build options](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#options).
+Building the app project will create a **cross-platform DLL** in either the **debug** or **release** directory, depending on your [build options](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build#options).

-You can either build the app from within the IDE menu (if supported) or by running an [SDK command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build) from the terminal when the solution or project file is in the current directory.
+You can either build the app from within the IDE menu (if supported) or by running an [SDK command](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build) from the terminal when the solution or project file is in the current directory.

 **Debug (default build):**
 ```sh